mauro-spadaro/Hit-Italy-Spotify-Project/README.md

 **4. Model Analysis**

 File "220423_Hit Prediction_v03.R" represents our R code used to analyse our data.
-Results (model measures performances and box plots) can be found in the **Results** folder
+Results (model measures performances and box plots) can be found in the **Results** folder.